FrancielledeAbreu/lib-react/README.md

 \*inputCheck - array that allows only string elements, which will be the labels for each input type checkbox, so array.length is equivalent to the amount of inputs

 \*children - will be the section title, rendered inside an h2 tag

+## Props Typography

+\*value - Props type number to render the heading tag according to the send value type, for example if the value is 1 the Typography will be composed by the H1 tag.

+\*label - Receives a string or React.ReactNode, which will correspond to the content of the heading tag

 ## License